illustration depicting a woman living with OCD and depression

 Psychoeducation

-Learn as much as you can about both conditions.
-Getting to the root of OCD and depression helps you pinpoint trouble spots and develop workable plans to tackle them head-on.
+Understanding as much as you can about both conditions can help you get to the root of OCD and depression so you can pinpoint trouble spots and develop workable plans to tackle them head-on.

 Journaling

 Keep a journal to track your thoughts, feelings, and behaviors.
 What’s hindering your progress?
-Uncover the root causes, crack the code of your habits, and watch yourself grow with each passing day.
+Work on uncovering the root causes, crack the code of your habits, and watch yourself grow with each passing day.

 Set realistic goals